 Heavy Menstrual Bleeding, or HMB,is a medical condition in which excessive menstrual bleeding interferes with a woman’s quality of life.
 On average, HMB affects one in three women at some point in their life.
 The problem is that many women never realize that they are bleeding too much: almost 60 percent of the women affected believe that their condition is a normal part of having a period, and some women even perceive this as “cleansing” and “healthy”.

 In addition, the hygiene industry offers a lot of products that are designed for HMB alongside normal products, and women with HMB may also conclude that their menstrual flow is normal.
 Hence, women tend to cope with this condition instead of seeking treatment to gain relief.
 For the majority of women, there is no identifiable disease causing HMB, but it can also be a sign of diseases like uterine fibroids or bleedings disorders.

-How can women know what’s normal or what’s not and when should they seek help?
+How can women tell when menstruation is not normal and when should they seek help?